thechelsuk/uk.thechels/_pages/cv.md

 #### Blackfinch Group

-_Blackfinch Group are investment specialists offering a range of products including tax efficient investments for individuals and businesses as well as offering investment in solar/wind energy and UK start-up companies._
+_Blackfinch Group are investment specialists offering a range of products including tax-efficient investments for individuals and businesses as well as offering investment in solar/wind energy and UK start-up companies._

 ##### HEAD OF ENGINEERING (July 2023 - May 2024)

 Implemented an agile approach to software delivery across three teams building a sustainable pace for product delivery aligned to emerging business needs, set up various team ceremonies, one-to-ones, and.
-Used a data-led approach recording DORA metrics and through objective setting and coaching saw the average cycle time reduce from 51 days to 5 days.
-Implemented new ways of working such as refinement and building out acceptance criteria, and unit testing.
+Using a data-led approach recording DORA metrics and through objective setting and coaching saw the average cycle time reduce from 51 to 5 days.
+Implemented new working methods such as refinement, building out acceptance criteria, and unit testing.

 Presented Engineering baseline and principles to the group.
 Increased morale, motivation, and a value-driven team-first approach to work - resulting in more pair programming and TDD adoption.
 Carried out quarterly and probationary reviews.
 Hired first QAs into the business.
 Introduced a progression framework for career development.